quantaliz/solaibot/android/app/src/main/java/com/quantaliz/solaibot/data/zerion/README.md

 }
 ```

 All Zerion functions also accept optional `address` and `network` parameters.
 If you omit them, Sol-AI-Bot will use the connected wallet on Solana mainnet.
 Provide `address` to query another wallet, and set `network` to `"solana-devnet"` when working with devnet data.
+The helper normalizes common aliases (`"devnet"`, `"sol"`, `"mainnet-beta"`) and automatically applies the required `filter[chain_ids]=solana` along with `X-Env: testnet` headers for devnet calls.

+### Wallet Context Resolution

+- `address` parameter (optional) takes precedence over the connected wallet.
+- If no `address` is provided and the wallet is disconnected, the functions return `ERROR:WALLET_NOT_CONNECTED`.
+- `network` parameter (optional) supports `"solana"` and `"solana-devnet"`; invalid values are ignored for safety.
+- Responses include short-form address and network labels so users can validate the queried wallet.

+### Transaction Limits

+- `limit` accepts numeric strings or numbers and is clamped to `1..50`.
+- Defaults to `ZerionConfig.DEFAULT_TX_PAGE_SIZE` (10) when not provided.
+- Keeps Zerion API usage within safe rate-limit boundaries.

 ## 📊 Data Flow